pomartel/cccp-cal/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# build for production with minification
+# build for production with minification and deploy to S3
 npm run build

 # build for production and view the bundle analyzer report